MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 For real-time integrations, these approaches are common:

 - **Request/response**, where a client initiates a request to a server and receives a response.
 Typically, request/response integrations are implemented by using APIs or webhooks.
-Requests can be made synchronously, where they wait for acknowledgment and a response, or asynchronously, where they use something like the [Asynchronous request-reply pattern](../../../patterns/async-request-reply.yml) to wait for a response.
+Requests might be *synchronous*, where they wait for acknowledgment and a response.
+Alternatively, requests can be *asynchronous*, using something like the [Asynchronous request-reply pattern](../../../patterns/async-request-reply.yml) to wait for a response.
 - **Loosely coupled communication**, which is often enabled through messaging components designed for loosely coupling systems together.
 For example, Azure Service Bus provides message queuing capabilities, and Azure Event Grid and Event Hubs provide eventing capabilities.
 These components are often used as part of integration architectures.

 In contrast, batch integrations are often managed through a background job, which might be triggered at certain times of the day.
 Commonly, batch integrations take place through a *staging location*, such as a blob storage container, because the data sets exchanged can be large.